 The bar has 6 taps of local beer, plus sandwiches, fries, and other snacks.
 It’s a cool little corner spot that feels like a nice neighborhood spot to meet friends.

-The best breweries in Barcelona
+The Best Breweries in Barcelona

 Garage Beer Co

-They’re another spot filled with friendly, knowledgable bartenders.
+They’re another spot filled with friendly, knowledgeable bartenders.
 I talked with one bartender, Esteban, for a bit, and while I had a New England-inspired IPA & an excellent meat & cheese plate, he filled me in on some other places I should check out in the area.

 The front room of Garage has a small bar to sit at, but head further back, and there’s a nice relaxing space with couches & places to relax.

-Abirradero is in a somewhat different area, but it’s still within a reasonable walking distance from central Barcelona.
+Abirradero (website) is in a somewhat different area, but it’s still within a reasonable walking distance from central Barcelona.
 The bar happened to be located near my hotel, the excellent Hotel Barcelona Universal.
 It’s just across Paral-lel, making it a great option if you’re staying in this area of Barcelona.
 While there are other bars & restaurants around, the only other craft beer spot nearby is Brew Pub Le Sec, which was closed when I visited.

 Abirradero has a phenomenal selection of beer, which can be enjoyed inside or on their large patio.
 Their 40 taps are the largest selection I saw.
 Amazingly about 75% are unique to them, brewed from their affiliated ICA (Instituto de la Cerveza Artizans).
 This craft beer brewing school provides opportunities for budding brewers to hone their craft.
 This school & bar truly make Barcelona’s craft beer scene unique.
 When there are this many taps available for showcasing creations, it allows brewers an opportunity to make something that stands out.
 While a selection this varied can be hit-or-miss, there are plenty of interesting beers to be found if you’re willing to poke through the list.
 Also, they serve each style beer at the optimal temperature, which few bars are serious enough to do.